hashicorp/vault/website/source/api/auth/azure/index.html.md

   metadata.
 - `vm_name` `(string: "")` - The virtual machine name for the machine that
   generated the MSI token.
 This information can be obtained through instance metadata.
+If vmss_name is provided, this value is ignored.
+- `vmss_name` `(string: "")` - The virtual machine scale set name for the machine that generated the MSI token.
+This information can be obtained through instance metadata.

 ### Sample Payload